Are you feeling discouraged, disconnected, or disillusioned with your faith? If so, you may be experiencing spiritual fatigue.

 Job lost everything, and spiritual weariness followed.
 In his time of disappointment and sorrow, he calls out to God honestly and authentically.

-During periods of confusion and feeling distant from God, He hears our cries and surrounds us with His grace and peace.
+During periods of confusion and feeling distant from God, He hears your cries and surrounds you with His grace and peace.

 “Is not all human life a struggle?
 Our lives are like that of a hired hand, like a worker who longs for the shade, like a servant waiting to be paid.
 I, too, have been assigned months of futility, long and weary nights of misery.
 Lying in bed, I think, ‘When will it be morning?
 ‘But the night drags on, and I toss till dawn.
 My days fly faster than a weaver’s shuttle.
 They end without hope God, remember that my life is but a breath, and I will never again feel happiness.”